ABHISHEK-5401/TechSoC-25/Problem_Statement_1/Documentation.md

 --->>The Shift Method<<---
-This method takes two parameters:
+-This method takes two parameters:
 - str: the input string to encode or decode.
 - n: the number of positions to shift (positive for encoding, negative for decoding).
-Key steps inside shift:
+-Key steps inside shift:
 - Zero-shift handling
 - If n == 0, the original string is returned immediately.
 - Normalizing the shift value